-A Story of Recovery & Hope
+A story of recovery & hope

 “I was taunted by voices telling me that I would be evicted from my home.
 My mental health provider, who had been trained in strategies informed by Cognitive Behavioral Therapy for Psychosis by BeST Center experts, and I used a reality testing strategy.
 We checked the evidence for and against what the voices were claiming.
 The reality-testing helped me to make better decisions, including choosing to move to assisted living.
-My physical and mental health are both better now.”
+My physical and mental health are better now.”

 Cognitive Behavioral Therapy for Psychosis